 People who start out with substance use problems are more likely to experience PTSD after a traumatic event, as well as to cope with the issue by abusing drugs or alcohol.
 There is a serious correlation between these two disorders that can start with either problem and intensify into two comorbid disorders requiring professional treatment.

 What Are the Signs and Symptoms of PTSD and Addiction?

-As stated by the National Institute of Mental Health, an individual must exhibit certain signs and symptoms in order to be diagnosed with PTSD.
+An individual must exhibit certain signs and symptoms in order to be diagnosed with PTSD.
 These can include:

 - Re-experiencing symptoms

 - Bad dreams